 Typically if your screen size is large then you will notice edge halo's around people or objects, you may not realise it's an issue as you may think that's how it's supposed to look but movies are not filmed with edge halo's, you will most likely spot edge enhancement when a person is wearing a black outfit against a light background or on the wood beams of an old house, sometimes you can spot it around objects such as telephone lines or the masts of ships.

-Far too many movies are spoiled by edge enhancement, it's a "trick" that makes you think the image is sharp when it isn't.
+Too many movies are spoiled by edge enhancement, it's a "trick" to make you think the image is sharp when it isn't.

-Below is an example of excessive edge enhancement, the first image is normal, the second image is sharpened, note the edge halo's you can spot this more prominently around the hand and the head and the jacket area, i have included a close up of the edge enhancement to make it easier to spot the issue.
-For a list of some films which contain ugly edge enhancement click here.
+Below is an example of excessive edge enhancement, the image has been altered by me to show how excessive sharpening can cause issues, note the edge halo's you can spot this more prominently around the hand and the head and the jacket area, i have included a close up of the edge enhancement to make it easier to spot the issue, note that any film grain would be sharpened too For a list of some films which contain ugly edge enhancement click here.